 All these elements are clues that we piece together to better understand how the person is doing.

 Okaya’s strength – and long-term plan- is being able to personalize this analysis for each user.
 It will help us tackle one of the biggest risks in machine learning: Bias.Datasets are biased by default.
 Here is a fun video summarizing the problem of biased data.

-Rather than keeping a blind-eye to the problem leading companies are taking a proactive approach to identifying, quantifying, and modeling data bias to reduce its impact on algorithm.
+Rather than keeping a blind eye to the problem, leading companies are taking a proactive approach to identifying, quantifying, and modeling data bias to reduce its impact on algorithms.